 As manuka honey is a good moisturizing ingredient, you can use it for your hair treatment as well.

 Best For: Dry hair and itchy scalp.
 Can be used twice every week.

 - Mix manuka honey with oil of your choice (coconut or olive)

 - Melt the mixture on the stove and apply it to the strands on your hair

 - Start from strands, all the way to the end

 - Leave it for 15 to 20 minutes, then wash your hair

-Thanks to its all-natural potency and included skincare treatment benefit, Manuka honey is a must-try for acne-prone skin.
+Thanks to its all-natural potency and included skincare treatment benefits, Manuka honey is a must-try for acne-prone skin.
 But as with any product, natural or otherwise, it is recommended to buy high-quality manuka honey from a reputable source.
-Be sure to check the ingredient and UMF labeling before you buy.
+Be sure to check the ingredients and UMF labeling before you buy.